ANNEX 2 - Conditions consistent with the operating schedule

 sale of alcohol and the times and conditions of the premises licence.

-Staff training will be documented, kept at the premises for at least 12 months from the
+Staff training will be documented, kept at the premises for at least 12 months from the last entry, and made available to the Police and/or Local Authority upon request.

 Alcohol Off Sales